Local SEO and GEO for Small Business

 How can I check if my business appears in AI search results?

-Check Your Local Business GEO Score
+Check Your Local Business AI Readiness Score